GraphBench: Next-generation graph learning benchmarking

 In \gb, we introduce, to the best of our knowledge, the largest algorithm-selection benchmark for SAT solvers, covering eleven solvers and more than 100\,000 instances.
 Our benchmark supports multiple graph representations of SAT formulae and also provides the \textsc{SATzilla} 2024 feature set~\citep{ShaHoo24}, enabling their combination with MPNNs.
 Unlike existing GNN benchmarks for SAT~\citep{LiEtAl24}, which primarily focus on satisfiability prediction or assignment generation, our benchmark is designed for practical downstream tasks in SAT solving---specifically, algorithm selection and performance prediction. \cref{fig:sat} provides an overview of how the three graph types are constructed from a given Boolean formula.

-\paragraph{Related work} As the use of MPNNs for algorithm selection is a relatively new research direction, no benchmarks exist for this task.
+\paragraph{Related work}~ As the use of MPNNs for algorithm selection is a relatively new research direction, no benchmarks exist for this task.
 Previously, \citet{Shavit23} used a dataset of 3\,000 synthetically generated SAT instances, while \citet{ZhaEtAl24} used a proprietary dataset as well as the 2022 Anniversary track of the SAT Competition, while removing large instances.
-Outside of the graph domain, the \textsc{ASlib} benchmark suite is used to benchmark algorithm selection methods~\citep{BisEtAL16}. \textsc{ASlib} contains multiple algorithm selection datasets from various domains, including SAT and TSP.
-Each dataset contains features extracted from the instances (such as \textsc{SATzilla}) as well as the computation time of several algorithms on the instances.
+Outside of the graph domain, the \textsc{ASlib} benchmark suite is used to benchmark algorithm selection methods~\citep{BisEtAL16}. \textsc{ASlib} contains multiple algorithm-selection datasets across various domains, including SAT and TSP.
+Each dataset contains features extracted from instances (such as \textsc{SATzilla}) as well as the computation times of several algorithms on those instances.
 We note that \textsc{ASlib} provides SAT scenarios based on a subset of SAT competitions, including instances and solvers from specific years.
 In contrast, our dataset comprises all available SAT competition instances, as well as numerous instances from other sources.